Pittsburgh International Airport: Opening

+Pittsburgh's new terminal building opened on November 18, 2025, with a commencement ceremony and about 20,000 passengers expected to travel on the day of its opening.

 Facilities

+The airport is partly in Findlay Township, and partly in Moon Township.
+The Air Reserve Station is in Moon Township.

 Runways

 PIT has a wide, open layout and four runways: three east–west parallel runways and a fourth crosswind runway.
 The airport's two longest runways are 11500 ft and 10775 ft, allowing PIT to accommodate the largest airliners.
 Because of the development of non-aviation related business on airport land, PIT can add only one more runway (this number was as high as four in the past).
 With three parallel runways, simultaneous landings and/or departures can be performed in nearly any situation.

 Runways 10L and 10R have Category III ILS (Instrument Landing System) approaches.
 Runway 28R is certified for Category I ILS and is authorized for Category II approaches but requires special aircrew and aircraft certification.
 Runways 28L and 32 have Category I ILS approaches.
 All runways have GPS approaches as well.

+During westerly winds, Runway 28L serves as the primary arrival runway, while 28R serves as primary departure and secondary arrival runway.
+Runway 32 serves as the main arrival runway for general aviation traffic.
+During easterly winds, runway 10L serves as the primary arrival runway, 10R is the secondary arrival runway, while 10C is the departure runway.

+Due to PIT's size, location, runway length, and equipment, the airport handles a large number of diversions of flights bound for the East Coast, especially Washington, D.C. and New York, during inclement weather conditions.
+The airport's large runways, distance from coastal weather systems, and microgrid equip it to handle even the largest international aircraft.
+In recent years, Pittsburgh has handled several hundred diversions annually, with a record of 463 in 2018.

 Terminal

-The airport complex consists of two main buildings, the "Landside Terminal" and the "Airside Terminal".
-The terminal consists of 75 gates on four concourses; however, only 56 gates are available for use.
-After passing through the security checkpoint, passengers board one of two underground people movers that travel to the Airside Terminal, where all departure gates are located.
-All international arrivals, except for cities with United States border preclearance, pass through Concourse C. American Airlines has an Admirals Club on the mezzanine level of the airside terminal.
-The Club Lounge opened in October 2017 in the C Concourse across from gate C-52 near the center core and was renovated and expanded in 2019.
-The airport also operates a free lounge for active duty military and veterans in concourse C.
+The airport complex consists of one main terminal complex, which is split into the Landside Terminal and the Airside Terminal.
+Departing passengers first check in and drop off their baggage at the Landside Terminal.
+After passing through the security checkpoint, passengers reach the Airside Terminal, where all departure gates are located.
+Until the current Landside Terminal's opening in 2025, the Airside Terminal was accessed via people mover; it is now accessed via bridge from the Landside Terminal.

+The Airside Terminal is shaped like the letter "X", and has 61 gates on four concourses: